glucero/fusuma/README.md

 ### todo

   * clean up and documentation (this is an ongoing todo item)
-  * a few more default layouts and more keymaps
+  * default layouts and lots more keymaps
   * multi-layout/monitor support
   * observer to notify fusuma when a window opens/closes/changes state
   * fix sizing of fixed-ratio windows like terminals and editors with fixed width fonts like MacVim/Emacs (if this is even possible)